 Incline Bench Press

-This chest press exercise is done on an incline while holding dumbbells so you can target the clavicular head of your chest.
+The incline bench press exercise is done on an incline while holding dumbbells so you can target the clavicular head of your chest.

-Why you need to make this one of your regular upper chest exercises is because it makes your pecs even more pumped.
+Why you need to make this one of your regular upper chest exercises is because it makes your upper pecs even more pumped.
 It also works out your triceps and deltoids.

 How to do it: